Partial permutation and alternating sign matrix polytopes: Introduction

-Many examples of polytopes are either \emph{simple} (every vertex is contained in the minimal number of facets), such as the $n$-cube, or \emph{simplicial} (every proper face is a simplex), such as the tetrahedron.
-A quintessential example of a non-simple and non-simplicial polytope is the $n$th Birkhoff polytope (for $n\geq 3$), defined as the convex hull of $n\times n$ permutation matrices~\cite{birkhoff, vonneumann}.
-Another such example is the $n$th alternating sign matrix polytope (for $n\geq 3$), defined as the convex hull of $n\times n$ alternating sign matrices~\cite{behrend, striker}.
-In this paper, we define and study a more general class of polytopes composed as convex hulls of $m\times n$ \emph{partial alternating sign matrices}, denoted $\pasm(m,n)$.
+In this paper, we define and study a more general class of polytopes, denoted $\pasm(m,n)$, composed as convex hulls of $m\times n$ \emph{partial alternating sign matrices} (see Definition~\ref{pasm}).
+These matrices are also of independent interest; there are results about posets \cite{Fortin} and bijections \cite{Heuer} analogous to those in the non-partial case.
+This paper continues the study of analogous results in the realm of polytopes and reveals new connections to graph associahedra.
 We use machinery developed in this study of sign matrix polytopes~\cite{SolhjemStriker} to determine the inequality descriptions of these polytopes, as well as facet enumerations and a description of their face lattices.
-Finally, we investigate the \emph{partial permutohedron}, $\mathcal{P}(m,n)$, and show it is a projection of the polytopes from the first part of the paper.
+Finally, we investigate the \emph{partial permutohedron} $\mathcal{P}(m,n)$ (see Definition~\ref{def:partialpermutohedron}), and show it is a projection of the polytopes from the first part of the paper.

 Below we state our main results.
 Our first set of main results involves the partial alternating sign matrix polytope $\pasm(m,n)$, while our second concerns the partial permutohedron $\mathcal{P}(m,n)$.
 For each set, we find an inequality description, enumerate the facets, and characterize the face lattice.